mikecao/jquery-scrollable/README.md

     $("#content").scrollable();

-By default the plugin with bound the content in a 200px x 200px box and add scrollbars if the content exceeds the bounding box.
+By default the plugin with bound the content in a 200px by 200px box and add scrollbars if the content exceeds the bounding box.
 You can set the dimensions of the bounding box by passing in optional height and width parameters.

-    $("#content").scrollable({width: 640, height: 480 });
+    $("#content").scrollable({ width: 640, height: 480 });

 # Options